TropicalDog17/nami/dev-docs/usecases/UC1.md

 ## 5. Preconditions
-- User at the homepage/transaction page
+- User has at least one account to spend from
+- User is on any screen where “Add Expense” button is available

 ## 6. Trigger
 User click: "Add Expense" or similar functionaltity button.